-Tanning beds in pregnancy are unlikely to harm the fetus but may damage your skin.
-There is no sufficient scientific medical evidence that tanning beds in pregnancy can cause harm to the fetus and they are unlikely to penetrate deep into the skin.
-But it is known that the ultraviolet radiation emitted from tanning beds is just as damaging to your skin as the sun.
+Tanning beds during pregnancy are unlikely to harm the fetus but may damage your skin.
+There is no sufficient scientific medical evidence that tanning beds can cause harm to the fetus and they are unlikely to penetrate deep into the skin.
+However, it is known that ultraviolet radiation emitted from tanning beds is just as damaging to your skin as the sun is.

-Ultraviolet radiation has been linked to skin cancer.
-And because the skin in areas can become stretched, there is a greater chance of damage.
-Melanoma (skin cancer) could possibly spread to the placenta, which could be deadly for mother and baby.
+Ultraviolet radiation has been linked to skin cancer, and since the skin in areas can become stretched, there is a greater chance of damage.
+Melanoma (skin cancer) could possibly spread to the placenta, which could be deadly for both mom and baby.

-Also tanning beds can accelerate the aging process, causing the skin to look wrinkled and leathery.
-UV exposure can also aggravate chloasma, dark splotches on the face and sometimes the arms.
-If exposure is for any length of time the skin could burn.
-During pregnancy the skin could become more sensitive and the burn could become quite serious, which can also increase the chances of cancer.
+Also, tanning beds can accelerate the aging process, causing the skin to look wrinkled and leathery.
+UV exposure can also aggravate chloasma, dark splotches on the face, and sometimes the arms.
+Extended exposure will cause your skin to burn.
+During pregnancy, skin can become more sensitive and the burn could become quite serious, which can also increase the risk of cancer.

-Other potential risks could be increased core temperature, resulting in possible fetal birth defects.
+Other potential risks include increased core temperature, resulting in possible fetal birth defects.
 Increased core temperature could lead to dehydration possibly causing pre-mature contractions.

 Another concern is the length of time lying on the back which could make a pregnant woman feel uncomfortable.

-Most mothers-to-be say that risks are just to great to take the chance on a glowing tan.
-If the choose to be tan, a majority of pregnant women are opting for self-tanning products.
+Most mothers-to-be say that the risks are just too great to take the chance on a glowing tan.
+If they choose to be tan, a majority of pregnant women are opting for self-tanning products.
 These products have come a long way from the orange stain of several years ago.
 If you feel it is necessary to utilize a tanning bed, it is wise to consult a physician before doing so.